 The final phase is a stand-alone facility, which will serve as a resource and respite home for YAs and their families.
 This phase will require several years of fundraising and development of relationships with existing services.

-We believe that Santa Cruz, a community with a rich history of innovative support services is the right community to pilot this model, specifically the standalone facility, which relies heavily on volunteerism and alternate treatment modalities- both of which are vast in the Santa Cruz Community.
+We believe that Santa Cruz, a community with a rich history of innovative support services is the right community to pilot this model, specifically the standalone facility, which relies heavily on volunteerism and alternate treatment modalities, both of which are vast in the Santa Cruz Community.

 Mission and Vision